dhis2/design-system/atoms/inputfield.md

 * **Minimum length**: the minimum number of characters that are valid.
 * **Resizable**: whether the textarea can be resized by the user or not.
 Can be set for both width and height.
 * **Autoheight**: if enabled, the texarea will grow in height to adapt to the content.
-* **Toolbar**: if enabled, the textarea will display a toolbar.
-The toolbar is defined as a separate component (wip).

 ### Number